 Table of Contents

-John Mueller of Google responded to a Reddit discussion about whether MUM will make SEO obsolete; MUM aims to provide answers in multiple languages simultaneously.
+John Mueller of Google responded to a Reddit discussion about whether presents of MUM will make SEO obsolete; MUM aims to provide answers in multiple languages simultaneously.
 Answers that are not currently provided by 10 blue links, so such a question is not unreasonable.

 Multitask Unified Model is the abbreviation for MUM.
 In this way, complex questions can be answered that would be impossible to answer with just a few sentences or a few words in a featured snippet.
 MUM is described by Google as a milestone in the development of search technologies that is 1,000 times more powerful than the BERT algorithm.